This post was updated with new information on September 3, 2019.

 - 1/100: The next size up.
 I’ve got my eye on a few models that come in this size.
 Master Grade models come in this scale, as do Reborn-One Hundreds.

-- 1/60: Now we’re getting somewhere.
-These are about as tall as a housecat.
-You can get less detailed with High Grade or go all the way with Perfect Grade, but nobody’s going to miss something this size sitting on your shelf.
+- 1/60: You can get less detailed with High Grade or go all the way with Perfect Grade, but nobody’s going to miss something of this size sitting on your shelf.

-- 1/48: This is commonly known as Mega Scale.
-It’s huge (about the size of a housecat) but there are only a select few available kits, so you don’t see it very often.
+- 1/48: This is commonly known as Mega Size.
+It’s huge but there are only a select few available kits (here’s one of RX-78-2!), so you don’t see it very often.